hammer-83/ps5-jar-loader/README.md

 3. Execute `mvn clean package` from the root of the project.
 It should produce the following artifacts:
     * Directory `assembly/target/assembly-[version]` contains all the files that should be burned to the BD-R.
     * File `xploit/target/xploit-[version].jar` contains the code that can be sent repeatedly to the PS5 once the loader is deployed.
-4. Burn the BD-R (better yet BD-RE), then insert it into the PS5 and launch.
+4. Burn the BD-R (better yet BD-RE), then insert it into the PS5 and launch "PS5 JAR Loader" from Media / Disc Player.
 5. A message on screen should inform about loader waiting for JAR.
 6. Send the JAR using the command: `java --add-opens java.base/jdk.internal.loader=ALL-UNNAMED -jar xploit/target/xploit-[version].jar <ps5 ip address>`.
 PS5 should inform on screen about status of the upload and the execution.
 7. Once execution is complete, the loader will wait for a new JAR.
 Do the necessary modifications in `xploit` project, recompile using `mvn package` and re-execute #6 to retry as many times as necessary.